“And behind door number 3…”

 I wanted to raise my fist in protest and shout at the tinted windows of the car, “How dare you lock up this beauty with its spouting water, potted flowers, vines, and nymph statuary?!!”

 In Siena, I have walked along the same streets year after year; never realizing what was hidden from view.
-Richard and I happened upon the opened doors of the courtyard pictured above in 2006 and we have yet to discover it a second time.
+Richard and I happened upon the opened doors of a courtyard and we have yet to discover it a second time.
 I am not certain why the doors were open to the public that day in particular.
 Each year, we walk the street looking for the opened doors, but for as individually beautiful as all of the doors are, once closed, they soon become a sea of sameness.

 “Wait, I think it is over here,” I’ll say to Richard.